simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 press `ENTER` to set it, or `ESCAPE`to cancel.
 There are also keys for quickly adjusting some common filters like account depth and transaction status (see below).
 `BACKSPACE` or `DELETE` removes all filters, showing all transactions.

+As mentioned above, hledger-ui hides transactions in the future by default.
+`F` toggles showing and hiding these future transactions.
+This is similar to using a query like `date:-tomorrow`, but more convenient.
+(experimental)

 `ESCAPE` removes all filters and jumps back to the top screen.
 Or, it cancels a minibuffer edit or help dialog in progress.